-Chemotherapy into an arm or leg for melanoma
+Chemotherapy into a limb for melanoma

-- isolated limb perfusion (ILP)
+Isolated limb perfusion (ILP)